short 4c Hairstyles

 To successfully flat twist your hair you take a small strand of your hair in the front and divide it into two pieces.
 Bring your bottom piece to the top, while grabbing the top piece with your bottom hand.
 Keep feeding into the two pieces as you move forward.

 And if you do not know how to flat-twist, don’t worry this Flat Twist tutorial shows you step-by-step how to achieve this beautiful protective style.

 3. Halo Braid

-Probably one of the easiest hairstyles for 4c short hair is the stunning halo braid.
-This sleek and princess-like hairstyle attracts everybody’s attention when you step into the room and easily lasts for a few days.
+Probably one of my favorite styles for short 4c hair is the stunning halo braid.
+This sleek and princess-like hairstyle attracts everybody’s attention when you step into the room and it’s perfect for shorter hair too.

-The only thing you need to do to achieve a halo braid on short 4c natural hair is to sleek it back very tightly and then add a bundle of jumbo braiding hair to it.
-Of course, to look extra cute, you want to make sure you lay your edges.
+All you need to achieve a halo braid on short 4c natural hair is to sleek it back very tightly and then add a bundle of jumbo braiding hair to it.
+Of course, to look extra cute, you want to make sure you lay your edges with some edge control.

-For a full tutorial on how to create this stunning look, check out Mona B.’s tutorial here.
+For a very easy tutorial on how to create this stunning look, check out Mona B.’s tutorial here.